How to find, select and work with an HVAC Contractor:

 • Ask for a load calculation, which uses design information on your home to calculate equipment size.
 Do not use an HVAC contractor who wants to size your unit solely on the square footage of your home.

 • Get it in ink.
 Sign a written contract before work gets started.
-This protects you by specifying project costs, model numbers, job schedule and warranty information.
+This protects you by specifying project costs, model numbers, job schedule, and warranty information.

 • Ask for verification from the contractor that the system will be installed according to manufacturer’s specifications.